Deaths in Donegal, Sunday evening, August 22, 2021

 Deeply regretted by his sorrowing son, daughter, grandchildren, brothers, sisters and family circle.

-In accordance with current restrictions (re: Coronavirus) the house and funeral will be private to family only please.
+In accordance with current restrictions, the house and funeral will be private to family only please.

 The Requiem Mass can be viewed live via the Parish Webcam: http://clonleighparish.com/webcam

-Remains leaving his late residence on Tuesday morning at 10:30 am. for funeral mass at 11:00am in St Agatha’s Church, Clar, with burial afterwards in adjoining graveyard.
+Remains leaving his late residence on Tuesday, August 24 at 10.30am for funeral Mass at 11am in St Agatha’s Church, Clar, with burial afterwards in adjoining graveyard.

 Due to Covid restrictions, house private to family and friends only.